FuelLabs/sway-libs/standards/frc721/README.md

 ### `transfer()`

-Transfers ownership of an NFT from on Identity to another.
+Transfers ownership of an NFT from one Identity to another.

 > **NOTE:** At the time of a transfer, the approved Identity for that NFT (if any) **MUST** be reset to Option::None.